Salix retusa

-Salix retusa is a species of flowering plant in the family Salicaceae.
+Salix retusa, the retuse-leaved willow, is a species of flowering plant in the family Salicaceae.

 Description

 Salix retusa can reach a height of 10–30 cm.
 This plant usually develops creeping stems, rarely erect.
 The dull green leaves are obovate, lanceolate or elliptic, with entire margins, 2 × 1 cm, with very short petioles.
 Like all willows this species is dioecious.
 Catkins are broadly cylindrical, with yellow anthers.
 Flowers bloom from June to July.

 Distribution

 It is present in the mountains of central and southern Europe including the Pyrenees and the mountains of Bulgaria.

 Habitat

 This species can be found in rock crevices and screes at elevation of 2000–2700 m above sea level.